 Late assignments will not be graded and will receive a 0% unless excused by me prior to the deadline.
 The only exceptions will be for emergencies that could not have been dealt with prior to the missed assignment.
 Quite simply, it is unfair to the class to give you extra time on an assignment without good reason.

 All work in this class will be bound by the Honor Code.
 It is cheating to make use of other’s ideas without acknowledging their contribution.
-During the tests, do not use your cell phone for anything, even to check the time.
-Do not consult with anyone by any means.
 I am trusting that the work you hand in is your own.
 Violations of that trust will be dealt with severely.
 If you are unsure whether an activity constitutes cheating, ask.

 It is the policy of Centenary College to accommodate students with disabilities, pursuant to federal law, state law, and the College's commitment to equal educational opportunities.
 Any student with a disability who needs accommodations, for example in seating placement or in arrangements for examinations, should inform the instructor at the beginning of the course.
 Students with disabilities need to contact Disability Services (a division of Counseling Services), which is located in the ground floor of Rotary Hall to obtain services.
 Telephone 318-869-5466 x5424.